Signs Your Dog Is Dying

 • Freedom from fear and distress

 One technique that can help you simplify your thinking is to use a wall calendar and put an X through bad days and a star or heart on good days.
-Seeing that there are more bad days than good over time can simplify this very difficult decision-making.
+Seeing that there are more bad days than good over time simplifies this difficult decision-making.

 Your veterinary team can help you create an end-of-life plan that gives you and your dog the comfort and kindness you both deserve.
 Your veterinarian is also an excellent resource for helping you answer questions about your dog’s quality of life.
 It can be hard for a guardian to recognize some of the compromises in quality of life and this is normal.